shippi/rennacs-test/README.md

   <li>React Query</li>
 </ul>

-The project took about a couple of days to finish, working on it on-and-off while I found free time.
+The project took about a couple of days to finish, working on it on-and-off while I found free time.<br/><br/>

 ## Getting Started
 A link to the working web app is provided at the top of the README.
 If you want to deploy the project locally, here are the instructions to do so: